benwilcock/android-alltest-gradle-sample/README.md

 Background
 ----------

-I develop the [TripComputer Android App](https://play.google.com/store/apps/details?id=com.soagrowers.android.tripcomputer) but testing it using the standard Instrumentation framework is really slow because it demands either a connected device or an emulator to be running upon which it runs the tests.
+I develop the [TripComputer Android App](https://play.google.com/store/apps/details?id=com.soagrowers.android.tripcomputer) but I find testing it using the standard Instrumentation framework is really slow because it demands either a connected device or an emulator to be running upon which it runs the tests.

 Slow testing cycles are a disincentive to TDD, so most tutorials bestow the virtues of switching to the [Robolectric](https://github.com/robolectric/robolectric) framework when unit testing Android apps because it 'simulates' the android SDK in a standard Java VM.
 This allows your Android tests to be executed outside of the emulator/device.
 It also allows the use of JUnit v4 syntax rather than the older JUnit v3 required by the built in Android Instrumentation testing framework.